1885 E Pender St rezoning application

 Are the other apartment buildings in the area loosing their access to light?
 How will this affect the area and the commuting and noise pollution during construction?
 How will the newly built apartments service the communities around Grandview-Woodland?
 Families, elderly, low-income, disabled, what will your construction do to foster equity for those seeking stable long-term housing?

-DefundVPD asked over 3 years ago
+DefundVPD asked almost 4 years ago

 This rezoning application seeks to permit the construction of a 6-storey social housing, apartment building to house the Aaron Webster Housing Cooperative.
 The Aaron Webster Housing Cooperative first opened on this property in 1987 and provided 31 secured and long term housing units in the Grandview-Woodland area.
 Due to building envelope issues, the original building had to be demolished.
 The developer, the Community Land Trust, is a non-profit organization and proposes to build a 6-storey, 64 unit apartment building to house the residents of the Aaron Webster Housing Cooperative.